 Direct subscription to securities

-Securing loans in rupees payable over a period of up to 15 years
+Securing loans in rupees payable for up to 15 years

 Providing loans in foreign currency for the ease of payment of imported capital equipment and such technical services